fatml-res/PIA/README.md

 ## Additional results

-We also have some other results in Results.pdf which are not included in the paper because of the space limitation, it includes the following contents:
+We also have some other results in Additional_results.pdf which are not included in the paper because of the space limitation, it includes the following contents:

+- the F1 score for Attack 1 and Attack 2

 - the TSNE visualization of the distribution of node embeddings and target model outputs by GNN models

-- the defense results of embedding normalization

 - the results of Influence scores of different node/link groups on three dataset (additional results for Table 6 in the paper)